Drag

 • Like barcodes, damaged QR codes may not scan correctly

-• QR codes can be copied/replicated
+• QR codes can be copied or replicated

 • Not very aesthetic, contains random patterns of square boxes, which might not look pleasing on accreditation passes.